SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/ETL_Systems_NGM-21.md

 ### Configuration Page

-This page allows the user to configure the matrix size.
+On this page, you can configure the matrix size.